Amaranthus tricolor

 Amaranthus tricolor, known as edible amaranth, is a species of flowering plant in the genus Amaranthus, part of the family Amaranthaceae.

 The plant is often cultivated for ornamental and culinary purposes.
-It is known as bireum in Korea; tampala, tandaljo, or tandalja bhaji in India; callaloo in the Caribbean; and Joseph's coat in other areas, after the biblical figure Joseph, who is said to have worn a coat of many colors.
+It is known as bireum in Korea; tampala, tandaljo, or tandalja bhaji in India; callaloo in the Caribbean; and Joseph's coat in other areas, in reference to the Biblical story of Joseph and the coat of many colors.
 Although it is native to South and South-East Asia, A. tricolor is one of several species of amaranth cultivated in warm regions across the world.
 Cultivars have striking yellow, red, and green foliage.